 Author and futurist Ray Kurzweil predicts that the technological singularity – the moment when AI becomes smarter than humans – is just decades away.
 Other AI experts disagree, claiming that true artificial intelligence before 2100 is impossible.
 Apart from academic and professional rhetoric, the debate around question one is important because the answer influences how long we have to get ready.

-There are many people, including the likes of Elon Musk, Bill Gates and Stephen Hawking, who have voiced concerns about the answers to these questions.
+There are many people, including the likes of Elon Musk, Bill Gates and Stephen Hawking, who have voiced concerns about the answers to these questions and the risks of AI.
 Their fears are mainly of the ‘Killer Robot’ variety – the concern that machines, once conscious, would be so much more intelligent than humans that we would lose power to them, with unpredictable consequences.
 This is the narrative that forms the backbone of popular culture dystopian fantasies, like those found in The Terminator, The Matrix, iRobot, Ex Machina, and Blade Runner.
 In fact, this theme goes all the way back to Samuel Butler’s 1872 novel, Erewhon.
 Others, like Kurzweil, welcome the imminent integration of organic and artificial intelligence as an evolutionary pathway for humankind.

 Regardless of whether true AI is a few years or a few decades away, and regardless of whether AI includes inherent threats we are not yet aware of, most experts agree that it is important to begin preparing now for the age of AI.
 That means creating the oversight, regulation and guidance needed to allow AI to flourish safely.
-And that begins with understanding and mitigating the threats of the AI that is already at our fingertips.
+And that begins with understanding and mitigating the risks of AI that is already at our fingertips.
 With so much narrow AI capability online, and waiting to come online with the emergence of 5G, understanding the risks and learning how to face them is vital.

 How do we currently use AI?